livingdocsIO/documentation/content/guides/documents/document-design/data-migrations/index.md

 ## Overview

-The Livingdocs design is in some sense like a database.
-Instead of database columns you define directives on a component, e.g. an editable title (`doc-editable='title'`).
-The component's "database" now has a "column" title.
+When doing design changes it can be necessary to execute database migrations to update existing content.
+Common cases are if components are replaced with new components or if components are removed.

-Just as with a database you need to write data migrations if you make structural changes.
-This is necessary to adapt all existing documents to the new structure.
+Design changes should be planned so no downtime is required.
+E.g. when a component should be renamed it is best to introduce a new component first and make sure that consuming apps can dealt with both the old and new component.
+And once the new component is sucessfully introduced a migration can upate the old component to the new one with a data migration.

-The next chapter will describe which kinds of design changes require a `data migration` and which ones can be handled with a `version bump`.
-The section after shows the structure of a migration script.
+This page describes which kinds of design changes require a `data migration` and which ones can be handled with a `version bump`.
+The next section shows the structure of a migration script.
 After that we look into CLI scripts to run migrations and last but not least we'll present some examples of migration scripts.

 ## Version Bump vs Data Migration